 To keep you, our staff and the wider community safe we've made changes to our racing procedures in line with HSE guidelines and COVID-19 best practices.

-With the return to trials on June 8th, and racing from June 29th, a number of important changes have been put in place.
+With the return trials and racing, a number of important changes have been put in place.

 These are important for everyone’s safety and to ensure we can continue to race so please make sure you are familiar with them and know your role in helping to prevent the spread of COVID-19.